 - Complete the FAFSA each aid year of enrollment.

-- Submit the EI scholarship application and upload responses in either a Word or PDF document to one of the essay prompts below.
+- Required Essay.
+Upload responses to the UMA General Scholarship Application in either a Word or PDF document to one of the essay prompts below:

 - Diversity can be defined as the inclusion of individuals who exhibit differences in ethnicity, culture, orientation, religion, socioeconomic status, gender, age, ability, experience and thought.
 How do you make UMA a more diverse community and/or how will you contribute to furthering the work of diversity and inclusion principles within the UMA community?